 - children and pets thinking it’s fun to play in the clothes

 Life and Laundry

 It’s safe to say that my life at that point revolved around laundry.
 There had to be a better way, but I didn’t know what it was.
 I cried and prayed (yes over laundry), and cussed under my breath, fussed at my kids, and prayed some more.
 I was hating this constant battle.
 Somehow at some point, I stumbled upon this precious gem called All About Laundry: Save Money, Save Time.
 Game changer! (**From time to time it’s free on Amazon, so be sure to check it out!**)

 Take-aways from the book and my own trial and error:

 - how to hang clothes outside–there really is a method.

-- you need the weather app, and you need to use it to plan ahead
+- you need to us the weather app to plan ahead

 - with proper use of liquid fabric softener, smoke and fertilizer smells didn’t stick to our clothes.
 My favorite was Downy because it had enough scent but is not overpowering.

 - best ways to hang the clothes to get the best shape and most efficient drying arrangements.